robhagemans/basicode/BASICODE.rst

 Places the cursor on the row given in ``VE`` and the column given in ``HO``.
 The top left cell has position ``HO=0`` and ``VE=0``. ``HO`` and ``VE`` should be greater than or equal to zero.

+The maximum values of ``HO`` and ``VE`` are machine-dependent.
+In BASICODE-3 and -3C, best practice is to save their values at the start of the program and adjust the screen output accordingly.
+As a minimum, a text screen of 24 lines and 40 columns may be assumed.

 In BASICODE-2, additionally, ``HO`` should be less than ``40`` and ``VE`` should be less than ``24``.